tramitit/guides/en/poland/child_birth_registration_abroad.md

 ---
-title: "Child birth registration abroad"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: "Child' Birth Registration in Poland and Germany for those born abroad"
+- Poland
+date: '2024-06-07'
-description: "Detailed information on how to register your newborn's birth in Poland and Germany when they are born abroad."
+description: Learn how to register a child's birth abroad with Poland and Germany.
+  Find required documents, procedures, providers, costs, and timelines in this guide.
 draft: false
+meta_title: Birth Registration Procedures in Poland and Germany
+title: Birth Registration Procedures in Poland and Germany
-translationKey: "poland-child_birth_registration_abroad"
+translationKey: poland-child_birth_registration_abroad
 ---

 ## Description
 ### What is it?